tami-cp0/Ikiru/README.md

 # Ikiru
+> Japanese vocabulary: 生きる 【いきる】(ikiru) Meaning: to live.

 ![About.png](web_app/static/images/about_page.png)

-A portfolio project to develop a non-toxic social media for the goal of complete mental health up-keep.
+A portfolio project to develop a place to express and experience.
+A non-toxic social media with very positive community where we help each other and collectively maintain our mental health.
 Our user-friendly interface fosters seamless integration of APIs, data models, databases, authentication, and authorization.
 Built on a flexible, SOA/Three tier architecture.

 Connect with friends from all over the world.